picoCTF/start-problem-dev/example-problems/forensics-grep/README.md

 obtaining proof that two different instances of the same challenge have different flags.

-1. Clone this repo.
 1. `$ cd start-problem-dev/example-problems`
+1. `$ cp -r forensics-grep/ $CMGR_DIR/`
 1. Update cmgr with the grep problem:
-    - `$ cmgr update forensics-grep/`
+    - `$ cmgr update`
 1. Ensure problem appears in cmgr list:
     - `$ cmgr list`
-    - Expected output should include: `syreal/examples/forensics-grep`
+    - Expected output should include: `picoctf/examples/forensics-grep`
+1. At this point, you can either playtest this problem twice and make sure that the flags are different.
+Or, a little more cleanly:
 1. Build two instances of the problem:
-    - `cmgr build syreal/examples/forensics-grep 9001 9002`
+    - `cmgr build picoctf/examples/forensics-grep 9001 9002`
     - This builds two instances of the grep problem.
 One is seeded with 9001 and the other is seeded with 9002.
     - Expected output: